jtbtk/frontend-testing-resources/README.md

-# A list of interesting resources related to REST API, Typescript, Angular, Testing.
+# A list of interesting resources related to REST API, Typescript, Angular, Testing, A11Y.

 ## REST API
 https://restfulapi.net/